BernieMacHub/Milestone-Project-1/TESTING.md

 ### Info messages

 #### Home, Projects, Contact and Response Page
-- All Info messages have been ignored, no effect on page performance and is caused by VScode extension 'Beautify'
+- All Info messages deisplayed in the images below have been ignored, no effect on page performance and is caused by VScode extension 'Prettier'.
 ![](documentation/w3c-info.PNG)
 ![](documentation/w3c-project-info.PNG)
 ![](documentation/w3c-contact-info.PNG)